 East of Eden

-As a Visiting Research Scholar at the Afro-Latin American Research Institute (Hutchins Center, Harvard University), I am writing a book called Black voices: an introduction to an antiracist Anthropology, based on my previous experiences as a Professor and researcher.
+As a Mellon Postdoctoral Fellow in Africana Studies at Williams College, I am writing a book called Black Voices: An Introduction to an Antiracist Anthropology, based on my previous experiences as a Professor and researcher.

-Member of the following professional organizations: Brazilian Anthropological Association (ABA), Brazilian Association of Black Researchers (ABPN), and American Anthropological Association (AAA) - section of Black Anthropologists.
+Member of the following professional organizations: Brazilian Anthropological Association (ABA), Brazilian Association of Black Researchers (ABPN), American Anthropological Association (AAA) - section of Black Anthropologists, and Brazilian Studies Association (BRASA).

 Recent publications: